-Water breaking basically refers to the rupture of the membrane full of amniotic fluids that cushions your baby in the womb.
+Water breaking basically refers to the rupture of the membrane full of amniotic fluids that cushion your baby in the womb.
 This fluid begins leaking out through your cervix or vagina, when you are full term and in labor.
 It can happen before you actually go into labor, though the chances are less.
 Water breaking usually happens after the first stage of labor, and you are most likely to be in the hospital at this time.
-And if it does happen before, it will not be a gush of water causing you embarrassment but just a trickle or a few drops, colorless to having a yellowish tinge and odourless.
+And if it does happen before, it will not be a gush of water causing you embarrassment but just a trickle or a few drops, colorless to have a yellowish tinge and odorless.
 If that happens, call your OB right away and try not to panic, you will not be having labor contractions till another few hours.
-Your OB would have provided you some instructions and signs to watch out for, if you cannot recall, call him right away, day or night.
+Your OB would have provided you with some instructions and signs to watch out for, if you cannot recall, call him right away, day or night.

 You could wear a sanitary napkin, (no tampons), and if heading for the hospital, may need to use a plastic sheet to protect the car seat.
 Always note the color of the fluid, that will be the first question you will be asked at the hospital.

 If your contractions have not started, you may be induced labor but only after 24 hours of your water breaking.
 In case your water breaks at around 37 weeks of pregnancy, you might be induced into labor immediately or advised to wait for another 24 hours.
-Beyond this, your doctor will take a call on inducing labor or waiting another 24 hours.
+Beyond this, your doctor will take a call on inducing labor or wait another 24 hours.

 You need to reach out to your doctor on an SOS basis if-